 https://youtube.com/gruesomemagazine

 Every two weeks, Gruesome Magazine’s Decades of Horror 1980s podcast will cover another horror film from the 1980s.
-The next episode’s film, chosen by Chad, will be Maximum Overdrive (1986).
-It’s a King doubleheader and a double tap for the latter.
-Who doesn’t love a Green Goblin-adorned semi-truck?
+The next episode’s film, chosen by Jeff, will be TerrorVision (1986), a favorite of Chad’s.
+With effects by John Carl Buechler’s MMI (Mechanical and Makeup Imageries, Inc.) and a cast that includes Diane Franklin, Mary Woronov, and Gerrit Graham, it’s no wonder Chad is a fan.
+The 80s Grue Crew can’t wait!

 Please let them know how they’re doing!
 They want to hear from you – the coolest, grooviest fans – so leave them a message or comment on the Gruesome Magazine Youtube channel, on the Gruesome Magazine website, or email the Decades of Horror 1980s podcast hosts at feedback@gruesomemagazine.com.